 Creating Connections NH

 Creating Connections NH is a federally-funded project to develop and implement a system of care for youth (ages 12-25) with Substance Use Disorders (SUD) and Co-occurring mental health disorders and SUD (COD).
-Creating Connections NH is being implemented by the NH Bureau of Children’s Behavioral Health within the NH Department of Health and Human Services to develop, in collaboration with two pilot sites - the Mental Health Center of Greater Nashua and Granite Pathways in Manchester.
+Creating Connections NH is being implemented by the NH Bureau of Children’s Behavioral Health within the NH Department of Health and Human Services to develop, in collaboration with Greater Nashua Mental Health.
 Additional project partners include the Institute on Disability for workforce development and the Human Service Research Institute for evaluation.
 The primary project goals are to:

 - Design and provide training and supports to deliver developmentally appropriate, research-based screening and brief intervention to youth in the pilot regions.